 Mirror Lake Hike

-Restrooms at the first fork, about 5 minutes' walk from the trailhead
+- Restrooms are at the first fork, about 5 minutes' walk from the trailhead

 Mirror Lake is a shallow, seasonal pool that fills with water in the spring and early summer.
 The rest of the year, it can be completely dry, but anytime it's a favorite place to hike to, especially for families and it gets you close to the base of Half Dome.